bitburner-official/bitburner-src/markdown/bitburner.gang.getascensionresult.md

 ## Gang.getAscensionResult() method

 Get the result of an ascension without ascending.
+Theses multipliers are gains made from the possible ascension; present_stat + ascension_result_stat = new_stat.

 **Signature:**